Islamic school walked away from nearly $1M in federal funding because of Trump

 "We struggled with it, but the context is too acrimonious now, and the rhetoric against Muslims too alarming to work with this administration," Turk said.
 "Trump poisoned the well."

-The order was eventually deemed unlawful by a federal appellate court, but he just signed a second, tweaked, version that preempts the first.
+The order was eventually deemed unlawful by a federal appellate court, but the president just signed a second, tweaked, version that preempts the first.

 Trump also surrounded himself with individuals, such as senior strategist Steve Bannon and Attorney General Jeff Sessions, who some civil rights groups perceive as anti-Muslim.